 Additionally, we may share some data with external research partners and in scientific publications.
 These data will be summarized across enough customers to minimize the chance that your personal information will be exposed.

 Customers also have the option to authorize 23andMe to share their de-identified, individual-level data with qualified research collaborators by consenting to our Individual Data Sharing Consent Document.
 This is an additional consent that is offered if you have already chosen to participate in 23andMe Research.

 23andMe will never release your individual-level data to any third party without asking for and receiving your explicit authorization to do so.

 For more details about this type of research consent and privacy, please review the Individual Data Sharing Consent Document.

-If you agree to learn about research opportunities based on your unreported DNA variants, it means that we may contact you in the future about research opportunities based on genetic information that is not included in your 23andMe reports.
+If you agree to learn about research opportunities based on your unreported genetics, it means that we may contact you in the future about research opportunities based on genetic information that is not included in your 23andMe reports.